History Lead - Mrs Lambert

 Visits, visitors and themed days help bring History alive for our children, as you will see from the photos.
 Stories and drama are another key part of the cross-curricular teaching of History, and help children empathise with their ancestors,

 At Foundation Stage children begin to use the language of time and find out about their own past.
 At Key Stage 1 they focus on important events and personalities involved in shaping our past, and at Key Stage 2 undertake more independent inquiries to answer key questions about British, European and World History.
-Take a look at the Skills Progression chart to find out about the development of our Historical expertise.

 We have a corridor - length timeline at Etchells so that key events are appreciated in chronological order - an important element in their understanding.